Convex optimization for the planted k-disjoint-clique problem: The Randomized Case

 \begin{theorem} Suppose that $G = (V,E)$ has a $k$-disjoint-clique subgraph $G^*$ composed of the cliques $C_1, \dots, C_k$ and let $C_{k+1} := V\setminus (\cup_{i=1}^k C_i)$.
 Let $r_i = |C_i|$ for all $i=1,\dots, k+1$ and suppose that $r_q \le \hat{r}^{3/2}$ for all $q=1, 2,\dots, k$ where $\hat{r} = \min_{i=1,\dots, k} \{r_i\}$.
 Then there exists some $\beta_1, \beta_2 > 0$ depending only on $p$ such that

 with probability tending exponentially to 1 as $\hat{r}$ approaches $\infty$. \end{theorem} This theorem is meant to be used in conjunction with Theorem~\ref{thm: sufficient condition}.
-In particular, if the right-hand side of \eref{eqn: rc S bound} is less than $\hat r -1$, then the planted graph $G^*$ may be recovered.
+In particular, if the right-hand side of \eref{eqn: rc S bound} is less than $\hat r$, then the planted graph $G^*$ may be recovered.

-It is clear from \eref{eqn: suff condn} and the second term on the right-hand side of \eref{eqn: rc S bound} that the $k$-disjoint-clique subgraph cannot be found unless $N\le O(\hat r^2)$.
+It is clear from \eref{eqn: suff condn} and the second term on the right-hand side of \eref{eqn: rc S bound} that the sufficient conditions for uniqueness and optimality given by Theorem~\ref{thm: sufficient condition} cannot be satisfied unless $N = O(\hat r^2)$.
 We now give a few examples of values for $r_1,\ldots,r_{k+1}$ that fulfill \eref{eqn: rc S bound}. \begin{enumerate} \item Consider the case $k=1$, i.e., a single large clique.
 In this case, taking $r_1=\mbox{const}\cdot N^{1/2}$ satisfies \eref{eqn: suff condn} since the first term on the right is $O(N^{1/4})$.

 \item Suppose $k>1$ and $r_1=\ldots=r_k=\mbox{const}\cdot N^\alpha$.
-In this case, The first parenthesized factor on the right in \eref{eqn: rc S bound} is $O(k^{1/2}N^{\alpha})$ while the second is $O(k^{1/2}N^{-\alpha/2})$, and therefore the first term is $O(kN^{\alpha/2})$.
-For \eref{eqn: suff condn} to hold, we need this term to be $O(\hat r)=O(N^\alpha)$, which is valid as long as $k\le N^{\alpha/2}$.
+In this case, the first parenthesized factor on the right in \eref{eqn: rc S bound} is $O(k^{1/2}N^{\alpha})$ while the second is $O(k^{1/2}N^{-\alpha/2})$, and therefore the first term is $O(kN^{\alpha/2})$.
+For \eref{eqn: suff condn} to hold, we need this term to be $O(\hat r)=O(N^\alpha)$, which is valid as long as $k = O( N^{\alpha/2})$.
 We also need $\alpha \ge 1/2$ as noted above to handle the second term on the right.
-For example, for $\alpha=1/2$ the algorithm can find as many as $N^{1/4}$ cliques of this size.
-For $\alpha = 2/3$, the algorithm can find as many as $N^{1/3}$ cliques of this size, which is the maximum possible since the cliques are disjoint and $N$ is the number of nodes.
+For example, for $\alpha=1/2$ the algorithm can find as many as $O(N^{1/4})$ cliques of this size.
+For $\alpha = 2/3$, the algorithm can find as many as $O(N^{1/3})$ cliques of this size, which is the maximum possible since the cliques are disjoint and $N$ is the number of nodes.

 \item The cliques may also be of different sizes.
 For example, if there is one large clique of size $O(N^{2/3})$ and $N^{1/6}$ smaller cliques of size $O(N^{1/2})$, then $\hat r=O(N^{1/2})$, the first parenthesized factor in \eref{eqn: rc S bound} is $N^{2/3}$ while the second is $N^{-1/6}$, so the entire first factor is $O(N^{1/2})=O(\hat r)$. \end{enumerate}